Trump Forfeits Valuable Immigration Bargaining Chip

-The reversal on such a specific campaign pledge risks alienating immigration hardliners who enthusiastically backed Trump's campaign, but it also surrenders a potentially valuable bargaining chip.
-Abandoning the elimination of DACA could have been traded in exchange for more moderate Republican support on Capitol Hill for border security measures, like funding for a wall, or tough immigration measures such as crackdowns on sanctuary cities.
+The reversal on such a specific campaign pledge risks alienating immigration hard-liners who enthusiastically backed Trump's campaign, but it also surrenders a potentially valuable bargaining chip.
+Abandoning the elimination of DACA could have been traded in exchange for more moderate Republican support on Capitol Hill for border security measures, such as funding for a wall, or tough immigration measures such as crackdowns on sanctuary cities.

 "This was one promise I thought he would keep," Mark Krikorian, executive director of the Center for Immigration Studies, had told Politico in January.
 "There was no wiggle room."